tsgates/arch-wiki-markdown/wiki/Awesome.md

 Note:For awsetbg to work you need to have a program that can manage desktop backgrounds installed.
 For example Feh.

+version >= 3.5

+With version 3.5 Awesome no longer provides a awsetbg command, instead it has a gears module.
+You can set your wallpaper inside theme.lua with

+    theme.wallpaper = "~/.config/awesome/themes/awesome-wallpaper.png"

+To load the wallpaper, make sure your rc.lua contains

+    beautiful.init("~/.config/awesome/themes/default/theme.lua")
+    for s = 1, screen.count() do
+    	gears.wallpaper.maximized(beautiful.wallpaper, s, true)
+    end

 Random Background Image